via-profit-services/core/docs/usage.md

 // configure main logger
 const logger = configureLogger({
-  logPath: 'log', // you should pass the path relative to the project root });
+  logDir: 'log', // you should pass the path relative to the project root });

 const config = {